Are your keen to get creative with different body butters?

 Whilst it is softer then Cocoa butter, it is still quite solid at room temperature, with an overall hardness of 8.

-We love this rich creamy body butter, it doesn’t go grainy once melted and it tends to be less greasy than some of the other richly moisturizing butters, it also works great as an emollient.
+i really like the texture of this ingredient, it doesn’t go grainy once melted, and it tends to be less greasy than some of the other richly moisturising butters, and it works great as an emollient.

-You can use up to 50% of Mango as my base blend Shea Body Butter
+You can use up to 50% of Mango as a base blend.

 Shea Body Butter